ChibuezeOkorie/alx-zero_day/README.md

-Github is very interesting tool for devops and very interesting tool
+Github is very interesting tool for devops.
+GitHub serves as a comprehensive development tool, primarily functioning as a platform for version control, collaboration, and project management for software development.